-The Stoke-on-Trent SCBs Learning and Improvement Framework (click on the link to view the document) was revised in September 2016.
+The Stoke-on-Trent SCBs Learning and Improvement Framework was revised in September 2016.
 Working Together 2015 requires that 'Local Safeguarding Children Boards' (LSCBs) should maintain a local learning and improvement framework which is shared across local organisations who work with children and families.
 This framework should enable agencies to be clear about their responsibilities, to learn from experience and improve services as a result".

 Due to the implementation of Working Together to Safeguard Children 2018 and changes to existing local safeguarding arrangements it is likely that in the foreseeable future, further revision to the above document will be required.
 Until such time however, the Learning and Improvement Framework will remain in place and the processes outlined in the document will still be followed.

 The document outlines how each local framework should support the work of the LSCB and their partners so that:

 - reviews are conducted regularly, not only on cases which meet the statutory criteria, but also on other cases which can provide useful insights into the way partner agencies are working together to safeguard and protect the welfare of children;

 - reviews look at what happened in a case, and why, and what action will be taken to learn from the review findings;

 - action results in lasting improvements to services and processes which safeguard and promote the welfare of children and help protect them from harm; and

 - there is transparency about the issues arising from individual cases and the actions which partner agencies are taking in response to them